Atorvastatin: Administration

 Statins (predominantly simvastatin) have been evaluated in clinical trials in combination with fibrates to manage dyslipidemia in people who also have type 2 diabetes, and a high cardiovascular disease risk; however, there is limited clinical benefit noted for most cardiovascular outcomes.

-Statins with shorter half-lives are more effective when taken in the evening, so their peak effect occurs when the body's natural cholesterol production is at its highest.
+While statins with short half-lives (with half-lives of 2-4 hours, such as simvastatin, pravastatin, lovastatin) has a greater LDL-C and TC (and potentially TG) reduction effects when being taken in the evening time, so that their peak blood concentrations cover the peak of natural cholesterol synthesis in the body, the administration time difference of statins with long half-lives (such as atorvastatin, rosuvastatin) on therapeutic efficacies of cholesterol-lowering (including LDL-C, HDL-C, TC and TG) could not be established.
 A recent meta-analysis suggested that statins with longer half-lives, including atorvastatin, may also be more effective at lowering LDL cholesterol if taken in the evening.
 However, the only study included in the meta-analysis of atorvastatin in people with heart disease did not specifically investigate if morning or evening dosing was more effective for reducing LDL cholesterol.
 The trial did confirm that, irrespective of dosing time, atorvastatin is very effective at reducing total cholesterol, LDL cholesterol, and triglycerides, and increasing HDL cholesterol levels.
 Hence, atorvastatin should be taken at the same time each day, at a time that is most convenient for the patient, so it does not compromise compliance.